-Type of auditor's report issued Unmodified Internal control over financial reporting: Material weaknesses identified?
-X Yes No Significant deficiencies identified not considered to be material weaknesses?
+Type of auditor's report issued on weather the financial statements audited were prepared in accordance with GAAP Unmodified Internal control over financial reporting: Material weaknesses identified?
+YesX_No Significant deficiencies identified not considered to be material weaknesses?
 Yes X None Reported Noncompliance material to financial statements noted?
 Yes X No